Skinny-fat and looking to get six-pack abs? You’re in the right place.

 - Stack your calories around lifting weights.
-Eating most of your calories before your workout and after your workout will improve nutrient partitioning.
-If you’re working out infrequently, say 3x a week, and your last workout was on Friday, you don’t need to be eating big meals on Monday morning.
+Eating most of your calories after your workout will improve nutrient partitioning.
+If you’re working out infrequently, say 3x a week, and your last workout was on Friday, you don’t need to be eating big, calorie-dense meals on Sunday evening and Monday morning.

 - Get outside in the sunshine for a daily walk.
 Skinny-fat people typically are sedentary (under 7,500 daily steps), and that is correlated to diabetes, heart disease, etc. And it’s also associated with stubborn belly fat.
 This type of fat doesn’t respond to typical calorie deficits and will be burnt off through increased activity.
 Sunshine improves blood flow, vitamin D is correlated with testosterone, which helps you to build muscle and stay lean, and sunshine stimulates POMC—a pre-cursor hormone crucial for your body to work properly.

 - Get enough quality sleep—around 7–9 hours.
 Getting enough good sleep is crucial for general health, and it’s importance increases as you do body recomposition.
 This will help you improve your hormones to maximize muscle building and fat-burning.
 Melatonin is one hormone that is badly affected by artificial light at night (TV, bathroom lights, etc.), and you can protect it by wearing blue blockers so that artificial light at night doesn’t disrupt your hormones.
 See our super-guide here.